vinoja98/concurrent_lab2/README.md

 Rider 49 is boarding the bus.
 Rider 50 is boarding the bus.
 Bus is departing.
-Rider 51 is waiting for the bus.
-Rider 52 is waiting for the bus.
 Rider 51 is boarding the bus.
 Rider 52 is boarding the bus.
 Bus is departing.